joewdavies/rollup-template/README.md

 # rollup-template

-Starter template for a rollup project
+Simple starter template for a rollup project.

+Includes the @rollup/plugin-node-resolve plugin for including node modules in your bundle.